iamjalipo/SH-WordAutoCorrect/README.md

 4- The function 'edit_one_letter' return all possible permutations of your given word with above three functions as a dictionary.
 5- The function 'edit_two_letter' return all possible permutations of your given word using exactly two stacked above functions as a dictionary.
 6- If the words in two dictionaries didn't exist in Shakespeare's corpus then we remove them from the dictionaries.
-7- every generated word has unique cost:
+7- Every generated word has unique cost:
   * if the word is created by Deleted_letter & Insert_letter functions then it has cost 1.
   * if the word is created by Replace_letter fucntion, it has cost 2.

+8- Now we choose one word with minimum cost as a replacement for the given word.
+9- If more than one word has the same minimum cost, we calculate the unigram of them then choose the word with a maximum occurrence probability.